django-cms/djangocms-frontend/docs/source/custom_components.rst

 `Flowbite <https://flowbite.com>`_, or the commiunity `Tailwind Components <https://tailwindcomponents.com>`_.

-With django CMS you make your components available to the content editors for drag and drop **and** frontend developers for use in templates from a single source.
+With django CMS you make your components available to the content editors to simply add them to a page by a click **and** frontend developers for use in templates from a single source.

 Custom components are part of the djangocms-frontend root package and do not